launchflow/launchflow/docs/src/app/docs/concepts/environments/page.md

 <!-- - gcp project -->
 <!-- - vcp network -->
 <!-- - service account and set up it's permissions -->
-Environments group [Resources](/docs/concepts/resources) and [Services](/docs/concepts/services) inside a private network (VPC) on either GCP or AWS.
+Environments group [Deployments](/docs/concepts/deployments) and [Resources](/docs/concepts/resources) inside a private network (VPC) on either GCP or AWS.
 You can create multiple environments for different stages of your workflow (e.g. development, staging, production) and switch between them with a single command.

 ## Environment Types